 At Arkaba, our team endeavour to restore the property to an ecologically pristine landscape.
 Successful conservation programs have been put in place, including non-native feral species eradication and reversing the impacts of years of livestock grazing.

-This work has had some exciting results: confirmed sightings of 10 new bird species, the establishment of 2 colonies of near-threatened yellow-footed rock wallabies, along with a significant increase in sightings of kangaroos, emus, reptiles and other native species.
+This work has had some exciting results: confirmed sightings of 10 new bird species, the establishment of 2 colonies of vulnerable yellow-footed rock wallabies, along with a significant increase in sightings of kangaroos, emus, reptiles and other native species.

 At our wilderness camps, each was built in natural land clearings to avoid damage to the landscape, and swag decks and bathrooms were raised from the ground.
 The surrounding shrub and bushscape provides a natural cover for shelter and privacy.